AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     You will be prompted with a few questions about how you want your app to be boostrapped and configured:

-1. Select `Organization`, `Project` and `Workspace` that you'd like to use for this new Project Firefly Application.
+1. Select `Organization`, `Project` and `Workspace` that you'd like to use for this new App Builder Application.
 Navigate through the list to find the project and workspace you just created.
 If you have a lot of organizations / projects / workspaces, you can also start typing in keywords to shorten the list.
-Upon completing the selection, the [CLI](https://github.com/adobe/aio-cli) automatically downloads a `console.json` file that contains all the credentials from your workspace to be used in your Project Firefly project.
+Upon completing the selection, the [CLI](https://github.com/adobe/aio-cli) automatically downloads a `console.json` file that contains all the credentials from your workspace to be used in your App Builder project.
     ```
     $ aio app init helloworld
     Retrieving information from Adobe Developer Console..